google/opencasebook/trademarks.md

     conventions stated in this license.[^101]

 1. How does the PHP license's naming convention interact with other licenses and naming conventions?
-Could PHP licensed software be combined with GPL licensed software and then redistributed?
+Could PHP-licensed software be combined with GPL licensed software and then redistributed?
 Could this combination be distributed as binary?
 Could it be combined into software with PHP in its title?